kmesh-net/kmesh/docs/en/Startup_process_of_eBPF_programs.md

 #### Startup process in dual engine mode (StartworkloadMode)

 - NewWorkloadBpf: Create the file system directory required by eBPF according to the configuration, including the file path of BPF map and prog
-- Load: Load the e BPF program of Kmesh, obtain the type and additional type of the program, and update the tail call program to implement the routing forwarding function
+- Load: Load the eBPF program of Kmesh, obtain the type and additional type of the program, and update the tail call program to implement the routing forwarding function
 - Attach: Attach the eBPF program of Kmesh to the specified cgroup and manage the eBPF program using bpflink The four main eBPF programs involved in dual engine mode, the eBPF programs of sockconn and sockops types are mounted on cgroup2, and the path is /mnt/kmesh_cgroup2.
 The eBPF program of sendmsg type is mounted on the eBPF program of sockops type, and the xdpauth eBPF program is mounted in the network card driver of the pod managed by Kmesh.